mlc-mlapis/docs/src/documentation/cli/available-commands.md

 sidebarDepth: 1
 ---

-# Available commands
+# Available Commands

 [[toc]]

 ## `login`

-Should be used after you install zcli you usually need to login only once per a device.
+Should be used after you install zcli. yYou usually need to log in only once per device.

 ### Flags

-All login parameters can be used as command line parameter `--parameterName` or enviroment variables as `PARAMETERNAME`
+All login parameters can be used as command line parameters `--parameterName` or enviroment variables as `PARAMETERNAME`

 #### `--zeropsToken`

-Personal token you created in zerops app.
-Token should be passed preferably as `ZEROPSTOKEN` environment variable, so it doesn't show up in logs.
+The personal token you created in the Zerops app.
+The token should be passed preferably as the `ZEROPSTOKEN` environment variable, so that it doesn't show up in logs.

 ```bash
 $ zcli login --zeropsToken=AC750cs64sas897sabs65sasbbas9asbdbasd65sadNa